-Includes group companies' borrowings in the cash pool system Relates to Akastor ASA's net borrowings in the cash pool system
+1) Includes group companies' borrowings in the cash pool system

 Interest-bearing receivables on and borrowings from group companies

 Akastor ASA is the group's central treasury function (Akastor Treasury) and enters into borrowings and deposit agreements with group companies.
 Deposits and borrowings are done at market terms and are dependent of the group companies' credit rating and the duration of the borrowings.